Cabells on the Board of Visitors

 In 1828, William C. Rives joined his kinsman on the Board.
 Rives’ mother, Margaret J. Cabell [Rives] was Joseph C. Cabell’s first cousin.
 Rives served from 1828-29, then resigned his position to serve his country as Minister to France.
 The Governor again called upon his talents upon Rives’ return to Virginia, and the statesman once more performed the responsibilities of Visitor from 1834-49.
 Years later, Rives’ youngest brother, Alexander, took a spot on the Board during an exceptionally difficult time for the University, 1865-66.
 Though he served only briefly, Alexander Rives was also the Rector of the group.

 As a part of a restoration of the entire Rotunda to Jefferson’s specifications, the University created the Board of Visitors meeting room, shown above, in 1976.
-The Board currently holds its meetings in this room and sits at the custom-designed table, which seats all 21 members comfortably.
-The Minutes of the Board of Visitors are replete will references to the Cabell family.
-Older minutes may be viewed at the Special Collections Library, though they are accessible online for 1965-1996.
+The Board currently holds its meetings in this room and sits 21 members at the custom-designed table.
+The Minutes of the Board of Visitors, archived in the Special Collections Library, are replete with references to the Cabell family.
+Minutes for 1817-2007 are accessible online.